Algebraic Varieties and Automorphic Functions: Proof of Theorem

+We now remark that by intersecting with generic hyperplanes, we may assume that $\dim W = N+g$ while preserving the geometric conditions stated in the corollary (see \cite[Lemma 4.30]{aslanyan:adequate} and \cite[Proposition 2.33]{kirby-semiab}).
+Indeed, we may first intersect with generic hyperplanes until the dimension of the generic fibers of $W\to\Omega^{\vee}\times S$ is $g$, while still keeping the domination of $W'$ to $\C^N$ as well as the domination to $\C^g$ of the fibers above points of the form $(z,p(z))$.
+We can now intersect the image of $W$ in $\Omega^{\vee}\times S$ with generic hyperplanes until the dimension is $N$, and then lift these conditions to $W$.

+Given $(z,p(z))\in W'\cap E_p$, we get a corresponding variety $W_z\subseteq\C^g\times A_{p(z)}$.
+By hypothesis, outside of some (possibly empty) proper Zariski closed subset of $W'$, the points $(z,p(z))$ are such that the projection of $W_z$ to $\C^g$ is also dominant, so by \cite[Theorem 1.4]{aslanyan-kirby-mantova}, $W_z$ has a Zariski dense subset of points in the graph of $\exp:\C^{g}\to A_{p(z)}$.
+These points can be combined with $(z,p(z))$ to produce points in $W\cap E_q$, which all together have a Zariski closure of dimension at least $N+g$.
+Since we have reduced to the case where $\dim W =N+g$, this proves the result. \end{proof}

 One can also construct mixed Shimura varieties which are families of semiabelian varieties (see \cite[Remark 2.13]{pink}), and the proof of Corollary \ref{cor:mixed} adapts easily.
-However, an analogue of \cite[Theorem 1.4 or Theorem 1.5]{aslanyan-kirby-mantova} for semiabelian varieties is not available yet, except for the trivial split case (see \cite[\textsection 6]{aslanyan-kirby-mantova}).
-This is the only step missing.
+However, an analogue of \cite[Theorem 1.4]{aslanyan-kirby-mantova} for semiabelian varieties is not available yet, except for the trivial split case (see \cite[\S 6]{aslanyan-kirby-mantova}).